Joyce DeWitt: Charity work

 DeWitt participated with members of the House and Senate at the Capitol Hill Forum on Hunger and Homelessness, and has hosted presentations for the Family Assistance Program of Hollywood.
 She hosted the International Awards Ceremony at the White House for the Presidential End Hunger Awards, and co-hosted, with Jeff Bridges, the World Food Day Gala at the Kennedy Center.

 Personal life

-DeWitt was in a romantic relationship with actor and director Ray Buktenica from 1973 to 1980.
+DeWitt has never married or had any children.
+She was in a romantic relationship with actor and director Ray Buktenica from 1973 to 1980.

-Arrest

-On July 4, 2009, DeWitt was arrested in El Segundo, California, and cited for drunken driving.
-According to press reports, police pulled her over after she drove past a barricade near a park.
-An officer arrested the actress after he observed signs she had been drinking and administered a field sobriety test.
+On July 4, 2009, DeWitt was arrested in El Segundo, California, and cited for DUI.
 She was booked at the police station, cited, and released on her own recognizance.
 On May 27, 2010, she pleaded no contest to one count misdemeanor and was placed on three years' probation and ordered to undergo a nine-month alcohol program.
 She was also ordered to pay a $510 fine, plus penalty assessments.
 In exchange for her plea, a second misdemeanor count was dismissed.